 The use of technology – in particular, spreadsheets – is an integral part of the course.
 Using mathematics creatively to address authentic problems, communicating, thinking clearly and evaluating quantitative statements are features of this qualification.
 The ability to reason confidently using quantitative information and to check the accuracy of statements made by others is important for all future study and employment as well as for effective participation in everyday life.

-Please note – if you are opting to study any of the following subjects: Biology, Business Studies, Chemistry, Computer Science, Economics, Engineering, Financial Studies, Physics or Psychology and not opting to study Mathematics then we recommend taking Core Maths as your 4th option (rather than EPQ or work experience).
+Please note – if you are opting to study any of the following subjects: Biology, Business Studies, Chemistry, Computer Science, Economics, Engineering, IT, Physics or Psychology and not opting to study A Level Mathematics then we recommend taking level 3 Core Maths as your 4th option (rather than EPQ or Directed Study).

 - Core Maths is a level 3 certificate equivalent to an AS Level

 - Core Maths can only be taken as a 4th option

 - Core Maths can be taken in addition to A Level Mathematics (as they are very different courses)